 Everyone grieves differently; the journeys can vary significantly because there are no right or wrong ways to grief.
 This is in part due to the unique nature of relationships, emotional capacity, and past experiences.
 During a grieving process, one of the treatment goals for grief is to validate the past and have the loved one remembered while forging new relationships and gaining further emotional support.

-Our trained therapists aim to help the griever tell their story in a non-judgemental environment, where they can share the memories and history of their loved one that they lost.
+Our trained therapists in Houston aim to help the griever tell their story in a non-judgemental environment, where they can share the memories and history of their loved one that they lost.
 The bereaved individual, with the guidance of our counselors, can look at the events that led to the loss and examine the emotions during this time.
 If there are any areas of grievances or unfinished business, the client can then discuss with their counselor how best to resolve any significant issues of grief.

 Another facet of this treatment goal for grief is to help the griever dispel any past beliefs and myths about grief and correct any kinds of irrational thinking that have to do with the loss itself.
 Our therapists will try to help our clients navigate through the emotions of what grief may feel like while challenging any rules that a griever may have about how they should grief.
 The grief process has no rules or any step-by-step procedures.
 It is fluid and ever-changing, which can be frustrating.
 Therefore it is crucial to validate the past and create new frameworks on how to effectively grief in a healthful manner.